hongyusu/hongyusu.github.io/_posts/2015-07-26-spark-via-python-basic-setup-count-lines-and-word-counts.md

   word_count_lambdaexpression()
 {%endhighlight%}

-- The above Python solution uses `lambda` expression which can be replace with functions that allow more complicated operations.
+- The above Python solution uses `lambda` expression which can be replaced with functions that allow more complicated operations.
 For example, the following code also does the word counts

 {%highlight Python%}
 from pyspark import SparkContext